yokoffing/Betterfox/README.md

 | [Smoothfox](https://github.com/yokoffing/Betterfox/blob/master/Smoothfox.js) | Get Edge-like smooth scrolling on your favorite browser — or choose something a little more your style. |
 | [user.js](https://github.com/yokoffing/Betterfox/blob/master/user.js) | All the essentials.
 None of the breakage.
 This is your `user.js`. |

 :bulb: `Fastfox`, `Securefox`, `Peskyfox`, and `Smoothfox` are guides to relevant prefs in Firefox.
-The `user.js` is curated from the prefs located in these documents, so just because a pref is in one of the guides doesn't mean it is included in the final document, the `user.js`.
-Please use the descriptions and references as a guide for the prefs in Firefox.
+The `user.js` is curated from the options located in these documents, so just because a pref is in one of the guides doesn't mean it is included in the final document, the `user.js`.
+Please use the descriptions as a guide for the various options in Firefox.

 ## about:Privacy
 Most repos have niche privacy and security concerns with little regard for speed, annoyances, or mainstream use.
 Betterfox was inspired by the [law of diminishing returns](https://pmctraining.com/site/wp-content/uploads/2018/04/Law-of-Diminishing-Returns-CHART.png) and the [minimum effective dose](https://medium.com/the-mission/less-is-more-the-minimum-effective-dose-e6d56625931e).
-The average user does not need to alter all `prefs` to get the results they want.

 For instance, features like WebGL and DRM are still enabled, and you won't find a setting like `privacy.resistFingerprinting` mentioned here<sup>^[*why?*](https://old.reddit.com/r/firefox/comments/wuqpgi/are_there_any_aboutconfig_tweaks_to_get_smooth/ile3whx/?context=3)</sup>.
 And while Betterfox is designed to set-and-forget, it contains plenty of options for those who like to tinker.